Dodge Ram Van: CNG powertrain

-In 1991, Chrysler began development of a CNG-fueled version of the Ram Van, using the 5.2L V8.
-After a short initial prototype production, the variant was launched into larger-scale production for 1992; approximately 2,000 were produced primarily for fleet sale.
-From 1994 onward, Chrysler continued development with CNG powertrains using the Dodge Caravan.
+In 1991, Chrysler began development of a CNG-fueled version of the Ram Van, using the 5.2 L V8.
+After a short initial prototype production period, the variant was launched into larger-scale production for 1992; approximately 2,000 were produced primarily for fleet sales.
+From 1994 to 1998, Chrysler continued development with CNG powertrains using the Dodge Caravan.

-Third generation (1998-2003)
+Third generation (1998–2003)

-For 1998, the Dodge B-series van entered its third generation following its most substantial redesign since its 1971 release.
-To improve crash protection, the powertrain was moved further forward in the chassis; requiring a longer hood and front fenders (the wheelbase remained carryover).
-To further upgrade safety, the bodyshell underwent further reinforcement.
+For 1998, the third-generation B series van was released.
+The most substantial revision of the model line since 1971, the body structure was upgraded to improve crash protection.
+Along with further reinforcement of the bodyshell, the powertrain was relocated further forward in the chassis (though wheelbases remained carryover), requiring a longer hood and front fenders.

-As a result of moving the powertrain forward, the interior underwent its first major redesign since 1978.
-The engine access cover was reduced in size, adding space between the front seats and for both passengers.
-The dashboard was redesigned, allowing for the introduction of dual airbags and shared componentry with contemporary Chrysler vehicles.
-Redesigned front doors marked the deletion of front vent windows, relocating the sideview mirrors in their place (shared with the Dodge Ram/Dodge Dakota, bringing power-operated mirrors for the first time).
+Alongside the chassis upgrades, the interior underwent its first major redesign since 1978.
+Coinciding with its relocation forward, the engine cover was reduced in size, increasing space both between the front seats and for both front-seat passengers.
+The dashboard was redesigned, both to allow for the introduction of dual airbags and shared componentry with contemporary Chrysler vehicles.
+The front doors were distinguished by the deletion of the front vent windows, with the sideview mirrors relocated in their place (shared with the Dodge Ram/Dodge Dakota, bringing power-operated mirrors for the first time).
 To free up interior cargo space, the spare tire was moved from the interior to an underfloor location.

 Through its production, the third-generation van saw few functional changes following its 1998 introduction.
-Carrying over the 3.9L V6, 5.2L V8, and 5.9L V8 from the 1994 model revision, a 3-speed automatic was paired with the V6 and a 4-speed automatic was paired with the V8 engines.
+Carrying over the 3.9 L V6, 5.2 L V8, and 5.9 L V8 from the 1994 model revision, a 3-speed automatic was paired with the V6 and a 4-speed automatic was paired with the V8 engines.
+V8 engines were now standard on 3/4-ton and one-ton vans.

+For 2003, the final model year of the Ram vans, the Ram 1500 van received rear vented disc brakes, becoming the only model of the B series to use a rear disc brake setup.
+The passenger van models were also discontinued.

 Variants

 Street van

-Dodge vans, particularly Tradesman vans from the 1971–1977 model years, were very popular as the basis for many custom vans during the custom van craze that occurred during the mid- to late 1970s and early 1980s.
+Dodge vans, particularly Tradesman vans from the 1971–1977 model years, were very popular as the basis for many custom vans during the custom van craze that occurred during the mid-to-late 1970s and early 1980s.
 Dodge capitalized on this craze, creating a factory customization package called the "Street Van" package.

-This was advertised alongside the Lil' Red Express and Warlock trucks as "Adult Toys".
-The Street Van package consisted of a "Street Van" logo on the passenger and driver's side door in lieu of the Tradesman logos, chrome trim on the grille and windshield, simulated wood grain inlays in the steering wheel horn cover and passenger side glare shield, five-slot chrome wheels or white spoked "off-road" type wheels, chrome front and rear bumpers, chrome trim on the gauges, smaller chrome side-view mirrors, patterns and plans to create custom interiors, and membership in the "Dodge Van Clan".
+This was advertised alongside the Lil' Red Express and Warlock trucks as "Adult Toys."
+The Street Van package consisted of a "Street Van" logo on the passenger and driver's side door in lieu of the Tradesman logos, chrome trim on the grille and windshield, simulated wood grain inlays in the steering wheel horn cover and passenger-side glare shield, five-slot chrome wheels or white spoked "off-road" type wheels, chrome front and rear bumpers, chrome trim on the gauges, smaller chrome side-view mirrors, patterns and plans to create custom interiors, and membership in the "Dodge Van Clan."